 Mission CISD, Palmhurst police investigate 'comment' made by student

-Mission Consolidated Independent School District and the Palmhurst Police Department investigated a "comment" made by a student on Friday.
+Mission Consolidated Independent School District and the Palmhurst Police Department investigated a "comment" made by a student at Rafael Cantu Jr. High School on Friday.

 The district said administrators responded immediately and Palmhurst police officers visited the student's home where they addressed the matter with both the student and parents.